tuladhar/Python-for-SysAdmin/README.md

 ...
 ```
 A few concepts we can learn from the four commands:
-* When you run the "ls" command without any options, it will default displaying the contents of the current directory
+* When you run the "ls -l" command with options, it will default displaying the contents of the current directory
 * The "-l" is knowns as an "optional argument"
 * If you want to display the help text of the ls command, you would type "ls --help"